 However, the Federal Aviation Administration (FAA), outlined new guidance in a recent advisory that may require passengers to state their weight or even step “on a scale before boarding the aircraft”.

 Fortunately, though, this is done at random and a passenger can refuse.

-Do Airlines Charge More for Overweight Passengers?
+Airlines Won’t Directly Charge More for Overweight Passengers